 Mindfulness meditation is practiced by dedicating a certain amount of time to intentionally focus on what you are experiencing in a given moment.
 Acknowledging how your thoughts and emotions feel within you creates a mind-body connection.
 It may also affect the brain by shrinking the amygdala, which is associated with fear and responses to stress.7

-Additionally, mindfulness can be practiced throughout the day.
-Mindfulness simply means being fully present in each moment, noticing what is happening within and around you, and remaining connected with yourself and your environment.
+Mindfulness can be practiced throughout the day—it simply means being fully present in each moment, noticing what is happening within and around you, and remaining connected with yourself and your environment.

 Here are some ways to practice mindfulness meditation for OCD: